eclipse-openj9/openj9-docs/docs/dump_javadump.md

 2LKDEADLOCKTHR  Thread "Worker Thread 2" (0x94501D00)
 ```

 This output tells you that `Worker Thread 2` is waiting for `Worker Thread 3`, which is waiting for `Worker Thread 1`.
 Because `Worker Thread 1` is also waiting for `Worker Thread 2`, there is a deadlock.
 The next place to look is the output for Java and native stacks, in the THREADS section.
-By looking at the stack for each of these worker threads you can trace the problem back to specific lines in your application code.
+By looking at the stack for each of these worker threads, you can trace the problem back to specific lines in your application code.

 In this example, you can see from the following output that for all worker threads, the stack traces (`4XESTACKTRACE`/`5XESTACKTRACE`) indicate a problem in line 35 of the application `DeadLockTest.java`: